 Catryna’s previous work experience included a variety of positions and roles.
 Early in her career she worked as a researcher in the mental health field.

 After more than a decade as an early childhood educator, Catryna started work with the Australian Services Union (ASU).
 She set up the first Union Jobskills Program, and represented the Union on many Industry Training Advisory Boards.

 She was the ASU delegate to Unions Tasmania and held the position of Senior Vice President of Unions Tasmania.
 In the few years prior to her election to the Senate, Catryna was employed by the Tasmanian Government as an Advisor and Electorate Officer with Tasmanian Government Ministers David Crean, David Llewellyn and Ken Bacon.

-In addition to her core duties as a Senator, Catryna has campaigned for greater community awareness of online safety for children at home and in schools.
-She has also been a strong advocate for protection of children from abuse and neglect, for better access to palliative care, and for the rights of public service employees with long-term workplace injuries.
+In addition to her core duties as a Senator, Catryna has campaigned for a range of causes.
+She has been a strong advocate for protection of children from abuse and neglect, and for promoting online safety for children, including combatting cyberbullying.

 Catryna has advocated for greater investment in palliative care and the need to make and discuss end-of-life care plans and saved Palliative Care Tasmania from closure.

 As the lead Labor member of a Senate inquiry into the Government’s cuts to the Australia Council and establishment of a ministerial arts slush fund, Catryna joined hundreds of independent artists in successfully pressuring the Government to close the slush-fund and return $80 million to the Australia Council.